AndersDeath/diary2/000-current.md

 Sometimes I feel that this diary became a just list of things that I did.
 I cannot stop doing this.
 The life is so stable and strange.
 I do the same things every day.
 I think that I need to write other things, but every time I can think only about job.
 Shitty stuff.
 Also I did one test task that was not interesting.
 Also my mood is terrible.
 I miss Ksusha.
 She and Nastya gave keys from apartments where I lived in Saint-Petersubrg.
 I don't have home there anymore.
 It's really frustrating.s It's really depressing.
 I could't visit it last time.
 I miss home.
 I really cannot go back to the place anymore.
 Blyat.
 Shit.
 I will go to sleep now.
 I cannot collect myself together now.
 Life is not so funny.
 I am 35 and I don't have home.

-# 29 July - Sunday - Yerevan - 303 day of immigration
+# 29 July - Saturday - Yerevan - 303 day of immigration

 I was doing some interesting things today.
 I would like to say, but not.
 I didn't.
 It was just a saturday.
 I tried to rent an apartment for Julia.
 It's Ksushas elder sister.
 At the same time the heat is extreme today.
 I almost died at the street.
 At the same time I went to a cafe today.
 It was first time for a week.
 These days were so extreme that I still can go back to normal.
 Bullshitty.
 I miss my old life so much.
 I started thinking about it again.
 It look like I have only problems.
 I really miss that calm life.
 Everything was so smooth.
 Now it's different.
 The war and other shit kills me.
 So, tomorrow I am going to Gyumri in order to meet Ksusha.
 She should come there.
 After that we will spent some time in that city and after that go back to Yerevan.
 I assume that I will be tiered.
 Sad but true.
 At the same time I am so thirsty.
 The heat kills.
 Maybe I will go to supermarket now.
 I will buy something to drink and then go back home and sleep.
 Life is now so fun despite the fact that I try to reshape my attitude.

-# 29 July - Sunday - Yerevan - 303 day of immigration
+# 30 July - Sunday - Yerevan - 303 day of immigration